 Reaching out to your creditors when you need help is a wise step to take.
 You should have a sincere conversation with them and possibly arrive at a more flexible repayment plan that wouldn't hurt your credit score too much.

 There's no easy fix for bad credit; you need to put in the work and wait for results patiently.
-While you may not qualify for the bank loans at this time, you can apply for bad credit payday loans with private lenders like iCASH.
+While you may not qualify for the bank loans at this time, you can apply for a personal loan with low credit scores with private lenders like iCASH.